babonet/portaldocs/gallery-sdk/generated/index-gallery.md

 <a name="gallery-item-specificiations-faqs-and-notes-search-hide-keys"></a>
 ### Search &amp; Hide Keys ###
 Hidden Marketplace items behind hide keys will behave differently when searched.
-See <a href="/documentation/articles/gallery-development">Testing in production</a> for more information on hidden marketplace items.
+See <a href="#gallery-development">Testing in production</a> for more information on hidden marketplace items.
 - Marketplace makes two separate requests for public and hidden items.
 This allows for the highest version of public and private items to be discoverable via search.
 - Hidden items will appear at the top or bottom of search results.
 If you do not see your hidden item, look at the bottom of the search results.
 - Hidden items will NOT be suggested